gen-js/generator-genjs/README.md

 This is a Yeoman generator to create GenJS for code generation in javascript.

-You can contact me for questions : genjs1026@gmail.com

 # Projects organization

 The generated project will be in the root directory which contains the generated files.